Neighbourhood shopping centres in Montreal: Centre Le Cavalier (defunct)

 Centre Le Cavalier was a shopping mall located in the LaSalle borough of Montreal, Quebec, Canada located on Champlain Blvd., next to the Place LaSalle shopping centre.
-The major anchors were Maxi & Walmart.
+The major anchors were Maxi and Walmart.

-The mall began in 1971 with a Woolco, Wise & Dominion Stores.
+The mall began in 1971 with a Woolco, Wise and Dominion Stores.
 By the late 70s, Wise had pulled out of the mall and its space was divided between Canada Post's sorting office and 3 boutiques on the mall.
 By the 1980s, Dominion became Provigo.
 By 1992, Provigo became Héritage.
 In 1994, Wal-Mart took the former space of Woolco after Woolworth sold Woolco to Walmart.
 In 1995, Héritage was renamed Maxi.
 In the summer of 1999 the Maxi store in this mall was shuttered and used by Walmart as extra storage space.
 In 2002, Walmart closed and they relocated to a standalone location next to the Carrefour Angrignon shopping centre and the last stores were also closed.

 The mall was demolished in sections between 2002 and 2003.
 The former Walmart store was removed in the autumn of 2002 to be replaced by an IGA Extra store.
 Shortly thereafter, the former Provigo was demolished to allow for construction of condos.
 Canada Post and Scotiabank stayed in the mall right until the end in 2003.
 In the early 2000s space that had formerly been a Sunnys gas bar was cleared (upon demolition it was landscaped) and paved into new parking space to allow the vacant parking space adjacent to the Caisse Populaire to be redeveloped as a new Jean Coutu store.

 Domaine

-Centre Domaine is small indoor shopping centre located in the Mercier-Hochelaga-Maisonneuve borough of Montreal, Quebec, Canada at the corner of Sherbrooke St. & Langelier Blvd., on Granby Av.
+Centre Domaine is small indoor shopping centre located in the Mercier-Hochelaga-Maisonneuve borough of Montreal, Quebec, Canada at the corner of Sherbrooke St. and Langelier Blvd., on Granby Ave.
 It is a two-minute walk from the Langelier métro station and about 1 km from the nearby larger Place Versailles shopping centre.
-A shopping mall formerly managed by Cadillac Fairview, it is currently operated by First Capital Realty.
+It is currently operated by First Capital Realty.
 The anchors are Metro Plus and Walmart Canada.